Granville County License Hearing Guide

 Hardship/Restricted License in North Carolina

-• What You Can Drive For: A hardship license typically allows you to drive only for specific purposes, such as:
+• What You Can Drive For: A hardship license typically allows you to drive to and from work, school, medical appointments, and substance abuse treatment programs.

-• Costs and Application Process: The application process for a hardship license involves filing a petition with the court and providing supporting documentation.
-There is a filing fee associated with the petition.
+• Costs and Application Process: Applying for a hardship license involves filing a petition with the court and providing documentation to support your need for driving privileges.

 Getting Your License Back